-- BLOCKED – At least one of the linked test was set to blocked.
-None of the linked Tests was Failed.
+- BLOCKED – At least one of the linked tests was set as blocked.
+None of the linked Tests failed.

-- FAILED – At least one linked tests failed.
+- FAILED – At least one of the linked tests failed.

-- N/A – All tests linked to this requirement marked as N/A
+- N/A – All tests linked to this requirement are marked as N/A.

 You may link as many Tests and Issues to each Requirement